ReliSA/STePSEnHECs-PaCt/catalogue/Team_Size_Limitation.md

 The ideal seems to be an average team size of around four students, but may vary on the course parameters.

 ## Consequences

-The resulting circumstances of the solution application, both beneficial (benefits, signalled with +) and detrimental (liabilities, signalled with -)

  - (+) Team is still manageable in size for novices while providing ample space to experience and learn project management practices.
  - (+) The flexible team size and teacher's final say in forming them (see [Self Assembling Teams](Self_Assembling_Teams.md)) negates the possibility of individual students being left out of the teams.